jeredw/eniac-chess/easm.md

                │            │
                └────────────┘
 ```
-The function tables unintentially became the key to running ENIAC as a modern CPU starting in 1948.
+The function tables unintentionally became the key to running ENIAC as a modern CPU starting in 1948.
 All of the original "order codes" use two digit opcodes, and so does chessvm.
 With three tables, each with 100 indexable rows of 12 digits, that's 3,600 digits or at most 1,800 instructions.
 A machine that was never designed to be programmed with opcodes was suddenly discovered to have expansive ROM space.
 More than any other feature of the ENIAC, this is what makes chess possible.

-We can modify our simple incrementing accumulator program to read and print succesive lines from the function table.
+We can modify our simple incrementing accumulator program to read and print succesive rows from the function table.
 ```
 # Fetch and print successive rows from function table 1
 include ../chessvm/macros.easm